The Religion and State Project

 The Data

-Round 1 of the RAS dataset, which is currently the version available for download, measures the extent of government involvement in religion (GIR) or the lack thereof for 175 states on a yearly basis between 1990 and 2002.
+Round 3 of the RAS dataset, which is currently the official version available for download, measures the extent of government religion policy for 183 states and independent on a yearly basis between 1990 and 2014.
 This constitutes all countries with populations of 250,000 or more as well as a sampling of smaller states.
-It includes demographic data and 62 GIR variables in the following categories:
+It also includes a new module on societal discrimination.
+The includes the following information: